-(b) if it does not have an internal audit function, that fact and the processes it employs for evaluating and continually improving the effectiveness of its risk management and internal control processes.
+(b) disclose, in relation to each reporting Audit and Risk Committee Charter. period, whether such a review has taken place.
+A review has taken place in the reporting period.
+7.3 A listed entity should disclose: Adopted (a) if it has an internal audit function, how the function is structured and what role it performs; or (b) if it does not have an internal audit function, that fact and the processes it employs for evaluating and continually improving the effectiveness of its risk management and internal control processes.
+The Company does not have a structured formalised internal audit function, however historically the Board has reviewed the internal control systems and risk management policies on an annual basis.
 Internal controls are reviewed on an annual basis.
-7.4 A listed entity should disclose whether it has Not Adopted. any material exposure to economic, The Company does not have a sustainability policy. environmental and social sustainability risks and, if it does, how it manages or intends to ····· · ······························ manage those risks.
-PRINCIPLE 8 - REMUNERATE FARILY AND R ESPONSIBLY Ð Recommendation Argosy Minerals Limited Current Practice 8.1 The board of a listed entity should: Not Adopted.
-715 (a) have a remuneration committee which: The Company does not have a Remuneration Committee, 'n (i) has at least three members, a majority of whom are independent directors; and although the company does have a remuneration policy, a copy of which is available on the Company's website - www.argosyminerals.com.au.
-The Board follows the 90 (ii) is chaired by an independent director, Remuneration Policy which provides for dealing with board remuneration issues. ) and disclose: (iii) the charter of the committee; (iv) the members of the committee; and (v) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or - (b) if it does not have a remuneration Ľ committee, disclose that fact and the processes it employs for setting the level and A composition of remuneration for directors and リリ senior executives and ensuring that such remuneration is appropriate and not excessive.
-8.2 Adopted.
-JU policies and practices regarding the remuneration of non-executive directors and This information is contained within the Remuneration ×. the remuneration of executive directors and Report of the Annual Report.
-Setting remuneration for $\mathcal{P}$ other senior executives. executives is set out in the Remuneration Committee Charter.
-8.3 A listed entity which has an equity-based remuneration scheme should: Not Applicable $\mathbb{D}$ (a) have a policy on whether participants are permitted to enter into transactions (whether through the use of derivatives or otherwise) which limit the economic risk of participating in the scheme; and (b) disclose that policy or a summary of it.
-L
+7.4 A listed entity should disclose whether it has Adopted. any material exposure to economic, environmental and social sustainability risks and, if it does, how it manages or intends to manage those risks.
+The Company's Corporate Governance Plan requires the Company to disclose whether it has any material exposure to economic, environmental and social sustainability risks and, if it does, how it manages or intends to manage those risks.
+The Company does not currently have any material exposure to economic, environmental and social sustainability risks.
+107 PRINCIPLE 8 - REMUNERATE FARILY AND R Recommendation Argosy Minerals Limited Current Practice 8.1 The board of a listed entity should: Partially Adopted. (a) have a remuneration committee which: (i) has at least three members, a majority of whom are independent directors; and The Company does not have a separate Remuneration Committee. (ii) is chaired by an independent director, and disclose: The role of the remuneration committee is currently 10 (iii) the charter of the committee; undertaken by the full board.
+The Company has adopted a Remuneration Committee Charter which is published on (iv) the members of the committee; and the Company's website.
+The Board follows the D (v) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or Remuneration Committee Charter which provides for dealing with board remuneration issues. (b) if it does not have a remuneration committee, disclose that fact and the processes it employs for setting the level and composition of remuneration for directors and senior executives and ensuring that such remuneration is appropriate and not excessive.

+- 8.3 A listed entity which has an equity-based remuneration scheme should: - (a) have a policy on whether participants are permitted to enter into transactions (whether through the use of derivatives or otherwise) which limit the economic risk of participating in the scheme; and - (b) disclose that policy or a summary of it.